-All GW&K employees are provided a copy of the Code at the time of hire and at least annually thereafter.
-Each employee must affirm that the employee has received and read a copy of the Code, and that the employee understands its provisions.
-GW&K's Legal & Compliance Department conducts periodic training to review the Code with employees.
+All GW&K Access Persons are provided a copy of the Code at the time of hire and at least annually thereafter.
+As a condition of employment, Access Persons must affirm that they have received, read and comply with all applicable provisions of the Code.
+GW&K's Legal & Compliance Department conducts periodic training to review the Code with all Access Persons.
 A copy of GW&K's Code is also available to clients or prospective clients upon request and may be obtained by contacting GW&K using the contact information on the Cover Page of this Brochure.